massimocaprinali/cloud-foundry-public/liberty-updates.md

 * The buildpack supports the [HTTP_PROXY and HTTPS_PROXY environment variables](environmentVariables.html).
 If set, the buildpack uses the proxy server specified by these environment variables when it downloads various buildpack components.

 ### August 19, 2015: Updated Liberty buildpack v1.21-20150811-1342
 * The buildpack contains an updated version of the Liberty profile based on the [August beta](https://developer.ibm.com/wasdev/blog/2015/07/30/beta-was-liberty-beta-with-tools-august-2015/).
-The updated version of the Liberty profile makes the following new [beta features](usingBetaFeatures.html) available in {{site.data.keyword.Bluemix_notm}}: bells-1.0, rtcommGateway-1.0, samlWebSso-2.0.
+The updated version of the Liberty profile makes the following new [beta features](usingBetaFeatures.html) available in {{site.data.keyword.cloud_notm}}: bells-1.0, rtcommGateway-1.0, samlWebSso-2.0.

 ### July 31, 2015: Updated Liberty buildpack v1.20.1-20150729-1255
 * The buildpack contains updated versions of IBM JREs: 7.1 SR1 FP10 and 8 SR1 FP10.